Expats in Shanghai: A Guide to Living in Shanghai

 As an expat moving to Shanghai, it is important to understand cultural differences and customs, which will help build relationships with the locals.

-Chinese culture and etiquette may differ greatly from Western countries, and understanding some important etiquette customs can avoid embarrassing oneself.
+Shanghai culture and etiquette may differ greatly from Western countries, and understanding some important etiquette customs can avoid embarrassing oneself.
 The culture of Shanghai is known as Haipai Culture, and it is also helpful to note regional cultural differences.

 How many days should you spend in Shanghai?
 5 days to see the best of Shanghai and you will start to really feel the culture and lifestyle of Shanghai.

 If you enjoy day trips outside the city, there are several places nearby worth visiting.
-Tourism in most parts of China is both cheap and convenient, and each city provides unique experiences for tourists.
+Tourism in most parts of Shanghai is both cheap and convenient, and each city provides unique experiences for tourists.

 Shanghai is a charming city where you can not only find world-famous buildings, galleries, and art museums, but also the historic Shikumen architecture.
-Shanghai is also a paradise for food enthusiasts, where you can taste many Chinese and other international cuisines.
+Shanghai is also a paradise for food enthusiasts, where you can taste many Shanghai and other international cuisines.

 The city is full of things to do, take a selfie in front of The Bund, then cross the Huangpu River and climb the Shanghai Tower, the tallest building in the world.
 Stroll the boulevards of the Former French Concession and sample elegant independent cafes.
 Take the subway to the suburban Qingpu District and stroll through Zhujiajiao Water Town.